justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_lionheart.md

 #### Deathblow
 At 3rd level, you learn to turn normal strikes into lethal blows.
 When you roll initiative you gain a Stamina Point.
 On a successful weapon attack, you can expend the Stamina Point to convert the attack into a critical hit.
 You can regain your Stamina Point by taking the Dodge action.
+All Stamina Points are removed when combat ends.

 #### Lethal Boundary